 Swivel connectors create a joint in-between different sections of tubing that allows it to pivot instead of getting twisted and torqued.
 It can be especially helpful if you use nighttime oxygen and move around a lot in your sleep.

-Specialized Nasal Cannulae
+Specialized Nasal Cannula

 There are a variety of specialized nasal cannulae that are designed specifically to reduce ear pain and pressure.
 Some are simply made with softer tubing that's easier on the tops of your ears, while others are completely re-designed to be more comfortable.